ksumngs/yavsap/docs/install.rst

    * Docker v20.10.0 or higher (🌐)
    * Podman v3.0 or higher (🌐)
    * Singularity v3.7 or higher (🌐)
-* Conda v3.7 or higher (🌐/🍺)
-   * Full Anaconda and Miniconda both work

 Most of these programs can be installed without root privileges in your homedirectory using either `Homebrew <https://brew.sh>`_ or